 Introduction

-This chapter examines how the area of behavioral ethics – the study of how people make and perceive ethical decisions and behavior – could influence the theory and doctrine of criminal law and criminal punishment.
-It will do so by exploring various contexts in which applying behavioral ethics principles yield some normative insights pertaining to criminal law and punishment doctrines.
-We will discuss few related issues in which we believe the contribution of behavioral ethics might challenge classical views of criminal law theory.
-Given the space limitations of this chapter, this chapter should be seen as an introduction to a much broader and needed discussion on how the new findings of behavioral ethics could and should inform the way we think about how criminal law should react to misconducts.
+This chapter examines how the field of behavioral ethics – the study of how people make and perceive ethical decisions and behavior – could influence the theory and doctrine of criminal law and criminal punishment.
+It will do so by exploring a number of contexts in which applying behavioral ethics principles yield normative insights into criminal law and punishment doctrines.
+We will discuss some related issues about which applying behavioral ethics may challenge classical views of criminal law theory.
+Given its space limitations, this chapter should be seen as an introduction to a much broader and needed discussion on the ways in which the new findings of behavioral ethics could and should inform our thinking about how criminal law should react to misconducts.

-To demonstrate how we think about the interaction between behavioral ethics and criminal law, we present a few examples.
-Consider the question whether we should punish more harshly misconducts which are easier to self-justify.
-Intuitively, as some criminal law scholars as well as laypersons might believe, from a retributive perspective, the more pronounced and harder to justify is the wrongdoing – the harsher should be the punishment.
-Yet, from a deterrence perspective which focuses on the likelihood of a greater proportion of the population to engage in such wrongdoings prior to the legal intervention, behavioral ethics mechanisms might support the opposite view on human behavior.
-According to this view, actions with greater normative ambiguity, which are hence easier for more people to self-justify, should justify harsher punishment.
+We will present a few examples of dilemmas in criminal law to demonstrate our approach to the interaction between behavioral ethics and criminal law.
+First, consider the question of whether misconduct that is easier to self-justify should be punished more harshly than unjustifiable misconduct.
+Intuitively, from a retributive perspective, some criminal law scholars and laypersons might believe that the more serious and harder to justify the wrongdoing is, the harsher the punishment should be.
+Yet, from the perspective of deterrence, which focuses on the likelihood of a greater proportion of the population engaging in such wrongdoings prior to legal intervention, behavioral ethics mechanisms might support the opposite conclusion.
+The behavioral ethics approach may suggest that actions with greater normative ambiguity, which are therefore easier for more people to self-justify, should warrant harsher punishment.

-A second example relates to the question of what motivates the criminal wrongdoing.
-Conventional criminal law theory suggests that punishment might be mitigated and reduced in cases in which the motive for committing the crime is an altruistic one.
-Behavioral ethics research, which focuses on the mechanisms through which people misperceive the morality of their own behavior, might suggests that “good” people might find it easier to cheat and be dishonest when the spoil of their wrongdoing is shared with others.
+A second questions is that of the motivation for the criminal wrongdoing, with conventional criminal law theory proposing that punishment might be mitigated and reduced in cases where the motive for committing the crime is an altruistic one.
+In contrast, the view of behavioral ethics research, which focuses on the mechanisms through which people can misperceive the morality of their own behavior, suggests that “good” people might find it easier to cheat and be dishonest when the consequences of their wrongdoing is shared with others or reduced.

-A third example discusses the question of how we should treat the negligent who inadvertently takes unreasonable risks.
-We point out to a potential relevancy of behavior ethics research to the normative controversy over the deontological and utilitarian justifications for criminalizing the negligent.
+Third, we discuss the question of how we should treat negligent parties who inadvertently takes unreasonable risks.
+We note the potential relevancy of behavioral ethics to the normative controversy over the deontological and utilitarian justifications for criminalizing the negligent.

-A fourth example is the contagiousness potential of a certain act, as a justification for harsher punishment.
-People whose behavior is on the borderline between criminal and non-criminal, are more likely to blur this line and cause others to follow through, thus expanding the acceptability and permissibility of acts which otherwise were more clearly perceived to be criminal.
-The special severity of such toxic acts derives from their potential to cause other people to get involved in activities, that were otherwise perceived as anti-social.
+A fourth example is the contagiousness potential of a certain act as a justification for harsher punishment.
+People whose behavior is on the borderline between criminal and non-criminal are more likely to blur or cross this line, thereby expanding the acceptability and permissibility of acts which otherwise were more clearly perceived to be criminal.
+This, then, encourages others to follow suit.
+The unique danger of such misconduct derives from its potential to cause others to engage in activities that would otherwise be perceived as anti-social.

-The last context which we will briefly discuss is related to the recognition that behavioral ethics highlights the much greater effect of circumstances in organizational settings on the likelihood of individuals to be involved in committing wrongdoing.
+The last context we will briefly discuss involves the recognition that behavioral ethics highlights the strong effect of the circumstances of organizational settings on the likelihood of individuals committing wrongdoing.
 Understanding the magnitude of this effect might justify imposing criminal liability on organizations for using outcome-oriented incentives as part of their pay structure.
-This issue is exacerbated when the organizations are enforcement agencies in which promotion and pay depends on measuring their outputs.
+This issue is exacerbated when the organizations are enforcement agencies in which promotion and pay depends on measured outputs.